MarioJim/memory_admin_simulator/README.md

 <br/>

 ### Configure current shell with Cargo
-After installing rust in your computer, you need to configure your current shell executing the following command:
+After installing rust in your computer, you need to configure your current shell to use Cargo (Rust package manager).
+Execute the following command from in the terminal:

 ```
 source $HOME/.cargo/env